ttompost/Multiple-mediators-Collab/readme.txt

 dV/dt = [(E-V)+R*(I+I_ampa+I_ahp)]/tau, (1)

 where V is the neuronal membrane potential, E is the resting membrane potential, R is the membrane resistance, I is the external current, I_ampa is the synaptic current (Eq.
 2), I_ahp is the hyperpolarisation-activated current (Eq.
-3,4), and tau=100 ms is the membrane time constant.
+3,4), and tau is the membrane time constant.
 A spike is registered when V crosses the threshold T=-55 mV, after which V resets to -70 mV.

 All networks have 20 neurons, out of which only 5 receive external current.
 Neuron parameters were set as follows: E=-66±3 mV, R=2.25±0.75 MOhm, tau=100ms.

 Simulation time = 200 ms.
 Simulation time step = 0.1 ms.
+ODE system solved with the 4th-order Runge-Kutta method.

 External input I (Eq.
 1) had four shapes: step-pulse, ramp-and-hold, double ramp and hold and frozen noise.
 For shapes of the first three inputs, see below.
 For explanation of the fourth input, see Zeldenrust et al (2017): https://www.frontiersin.org/journals/computational-neuroscience/articles/10.3389/fncom.2017.00049/full.